-International Day dedicated to the memory of the victims of the Holocaust
+International day dedicated to the memory of the victims of the Holocaust

-SPEECHES – UNESCO – 22 JANUARY 2020
+SPEECH – UNESCO – JANUARY 22, 2020

-François Heilbronn, Vice-President of the Shoah Memorial
+François Heilbronn, vice-president of the Shoah Memorial

-Madam the Director General of UNESCO, dear Audrey Azoulay,
+Madam Director-General of UNESCO, dear Audrey Azoulay,

 Madam Vice-President of the Bundestag, Mrs. Claudia Roth,